watsoncui/cui-lab.github.io/README.md

 1. Install `git` on your computer and set the global user name and user email with the following example terminal commands:
 `$ git config --global user.name "GitHub_username"`, then `$ git config --global user.email GitHub_useremail@example.com`.
-2. Sign in to GitHub, if not already signed in, and go to the GitHub respository for this page: [https://github.com/cui-lab/cui-lab.github.io](https://github.com/cui-lab/cui-lab.github.io).
+2. Sign in to GitHub, if not already signed in, and go to the GitHub repository for this page: [https://github.com/cui-lab/cui-lab.github.io](https://github.com/cui-lab/cui-lab.github.io).
-3. Click the "Fork" button, to fork your own copy of the cui-lab.github.io respository to your account.
+3. Click the "Fork" button, to fork your own copy of the cui-lab.github.io repository to your account.
 4. Copy the HTTPS clone URL (notated by `HTTPS_clone_URL`) on the right side of the page.
-5. In the terminal, change directory into your prefered working directory and input the command: `$ git clone HTTPS_clone_URL`.
+5. In the terminal, change directory into your preferred working directory and input the command: `$ git clone HTTPS_clone_URL`.
 6. Change directory into cui-lab.github.io and then make, and save, some changes to README.md.
 7. Add the README.md file to the index to prepare for the next commit using the command: `$ git add README.md`.
 8. Commit and comment (in quotes, after the `-m` option) on your commit using the example command: `$ git commit -m "made a few changes"`.